-The Excellence Awards recognise outstanding achievements and contributions to the records and information management industry through the practical application of records and information management initiatives that promote the RIMPA Charter of leveraging the value of records as corporate assets and as evidence of business activities at a RIMPA Branch level.
+The Branch Excellence Awards recognise outstanding achievements and contributions to the records and information management industry.
+Through the practical application of records and information management initiatives, nominees promote the RIMPA Charter of leveraging the value of records as corporate assets and as evidence of business activities at a RIMPA Branch level.

-The awards are presented to members in the following categories by each Branch of RIMPA.
+The awards are presented in the following categories by each Branch of RIMPA.

-The recipients of all Excellence Awards become the nominees in the Company Awards.
+The recipients of all Excellence Awards become the nominees in the Company Outstanding Achievement Awards.

 Timeline for Branch Excellence awards: